finWasHere/finMessages/README.md

 I wanted to rapidly build a small REST service to play around with.
 Most of my work experience has been on existing services or on productionized highly-scalable environments.
 Since I was focused on spinning something up quickly I chose Python 3 as the language for speed.
 Additionally, I haven't had much experience with the Django framework yet, so I wanted to use the Django REST Framework.
 By using this framework most of the REST boiler-plate code is already provided, which helps speed up development time.

 # Setup
-## TODO - Dockerize
-To make setup and running easier and faster for people I could containerize the code with something like Docker.
-It's user-friendly because it spins up a new virtual environment with all the environment configured and managed.
-I haven't had time to play around with this yet.

 ## Install Python 3
 First you'll want to install Python 3. https://www.python.org/downloads/